sipeed/MaixPy/docs/doc/en/README_MaixCAM2.md

 ### Power On

-Use a `Type-C` data cable to connect the `MaixCAM` device and power it on.
-Wait for the device to boot up and enter the function selection interface.
+Power MaixCAM2 with a `Type-C` cable.
+Wait for it to start and show the function-selection screen.

 ![maixcam_font](../../static/image/maixcam_font.png)